Header

 I would suggest that you use a HVLP spray gun.
 (High Volume Low Pressure).

-This mixture is used by the Travellers.
+This mixture is used by the Travelers.
 I call it "Tinkers Paint".

 Either way, it works and I have seen vehicles that were painted by this method 10 years ago and they are still looking good.